dwsJason/TSCrunch/readme.txt

-TSCrunch V1.3
+TSCrunch V1.3.1

 by Antonio Savona

-April 2022
+March 2025

 About
 =====

 TSCrunch is an optimal, byte-aligned, LZ+RLE hybrid encoder, designed to maximize decoding speed on NMOS 6502 and derived CPUs, while keeping decent compression performance (for a bytecruncher, that is).
-TSCrunch was designed as the default asset cruncher for the upcoming game A Pig Quest, and, as such, it's optimized for in-memory level compression, but at as of version 1.0 it can also create SFX executables for off-line prg crunching.
+TSCrunch was designed as the default asset cruncher for the game A Pig Quest, and, as such, it's optimized for in-memory level compression, but as of version 1.0 it can also create SFX executables for off-line prg crunching.

 Requirements
 ============

-TSCrunch requires python 3.x with scipy library installed, or a windows x64 machine(A pre-compiled windows x64 command line executable is also provided).
-A GO version is also supplied to facilitate building on your OS of choice.
+TSCrunch is written in GO and therefore should run on any machine that supports a go compiler.
+Precompiled binaries are available for the following platforms:
+- windows x64
+- windows arm64
+- linux x64
+- mac / darwin arm64

+A python version is also supplied as reference encoder, but use of GO version is recommended for speed.
-The memory decrunchers requires Kick Assembler, but it should be quite easy to port it to your assembler of choice.
+The memory decrunchers requires Kick Assembler, but it should be quite easy to port them to your assembler of choice.

 Usage
 =====